RHagenson/2019-01-03-UNO/_episodes/12-variant-calling.md

 We perform read alignment or mapping to determine where in the genome our reads originated from.
 There are a number of tools to choose from and, while there is no gold standard, there are some tools that are better suited for particular NGS analyses.
-We will be using the [Burrows Wheeler Aligner (BWA)](http://bio-bwa.sourceforge.net/), which is a software package for mapping low-divergent sequences against a large reference genome.
+We will be using the [Burrows-Wheeler Aligner (BWA)](http://bio-bwa.sourceforge.net/), which is a software package for mapping low-divergent sequences against a large reference genome.
 The alignment process consists of two steps:

 1. Indexing the reference genome